prowler-cloud/prowler/docs/index.md

 ## High level architecture

-You can run Prowler from your workstation, an EC2 instance, Fargate or any other container, Codebuild, CloudShell and Cloud9.
+You can run Prowler from your workstation, an EC2 instance, Fargate or any other container, Codebuild, CloudShell, Cloud9 and many more.

 ![Architecture](img/architecture.png)
 ## Basic Usage